hermannordaunet/stacc-power/README.md

 All these endpoints returns the filteredData, totalConsumption and the query used to get the data.
 For the range endpoint the query needs to be:

 `/api/consumption/range/YYYY-MM-DDTHH/YYYY-MM-DDTHH`

+In the local API I got the error messages to work when passing the wrong format.
+But the vercel app did not work.

 The `/api/consumption/total` is needs no query and only returns the sum of all the consumption on the provided data.